 Imaging forms the cornerstone of many of the diagnostic work-up required by our other departments.
 Misunderstanding or misinterpretation at this level of the investigation can greatly affect the clinical decision and the outcome for your pet.

-At VES, we decided to leave this key stage of the investigation in the hands of the only Diagnostic Imaging specialist working in Singapore.
-It provides us with a full range of imaging tests, without delays in interpretation.
+VES provides a full range of imaging tests, without delays in interpretation.
 By working on-site, we can review and repeat the studies until reaching the required standards for diagnosis.
-This will spare these patients the risk of undergoing multiple procedures and allows a faster communication and transition between departments, should a procedure be performed under the same anaesthesia.
+This will spare these patients the risk of undergoing multiple procedures and allows a faster communication and transition between departments, should a procedure be performed under the same anesthesia.

-If the wish of your veterinarian is to refer your pet directly to the Imaging Department as an outpatient (external referral), our team will provide with a few pre-requisites at the time of the referral.
+If the wish of your veterinarian is to refer your pet directly as an outpatient (external referral), our team will provide with a few pre-requisites at the time of the referral.
 This is to ensure that these procedures can be performed with the same standards of care as for our in-patients.

 Our Diagnostic Imaging equipment comprises of: